PS Vita Port Of ‘Ys Origin’ Delayed But New Trailer Shows Off Battle System

 Fans of the Ys Series, a popular top-down real-time action JRPG, got their first look at the upcoming title Ys Origins in action in a new trailer.
-Unfortunately for fans of the series who are looking forward to the Sony Playstation Vita release, it will be delayed by three months.
+Unfortunately for fans of the series who are looking forward to the Sony PlayStation Vita release, it will be delayed by three months.

 Ys Origins utilizes the same third-person angled/top-down view and real-time action seen in previous titles in the Ys Series, but what makes it unique is the fact Adol Christin, the protagonist of the Ys Series, is not even in this game.
 Instead, players will take on the role of two main characters, Yunica Tovah and Hugo Fact.
 There is a third character after the other two are cleared known as “The Claw” too.